seojuncha/shell-programming/awk/README.md

 $ awk '{print $0}' $SAMPLE
 mail-list contents...
 ```
-As the environment variable, SAMPLE, is writting in .bashrc profile, I can use it when I log in shell session again at now.
+As the environment variable, SAMPLE, is written into .bashrc profile, I can use it when I log in shell session again at now.

 ## Print Fields with Regular Expression
 I have been used input and output in the previous examples.
 Keep in mind that 'awk' is following 'pattern-action' structure per one line.
 Moreover, this rule can be applied multiple times.
 Let me show you an example.